Panlabek/ftxCli/README.md

 # ftxTradingCli
 # SETUP
-1.install python-decouple using pip
+1. install python-decouple using pip
-2.create .env file in the your script root directory 3.write to .env file your api key and secret like this
+2. create .env file in the your script root directory
+3. write to .env file your api key and secret like this
   1. API_KEY=myApiKey
   2. API_SECRET=myApiSecret
 # prerequisites